Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 How Long Does It Take to Become a Notary in Texas?

-The time it takes to become a notary in Texas typically ranges from 2 to 4 weeks, depending on how quickly your application is processed by the Texas Secretary of State.
-During this period, your application will be reviewed to ensure that all the required documents are submitted and that you meet the eligibility criteria.
+The time it takes to become a notary in Texas typically ranges from 2 to 4 weeks, depending on how quickly the Texas Secretary of State processes your application.

 Several factors may cause delays in the approval process, including:

-• Incomplete or inaccurate application: Errors in your application, such as missing information or incorrect details, can result in delays as the state may require additional clarification or corrections.
+- Incomplete or inaccurate application: Errors in your application, such as missing information or incorrect details, can result in delays as the state may require additional clarification or corrections.

-• Criminal history disclosures: If you have any past criminal convictions, the Secretary of State’s office may need extra time to review your case and determine your eligibility.
+- Criminal history disclosures: If you have any past criminal convictions, the Secretary of State’s office may need extra time to review your case and determine your eligibility.

-Once your application is approved, you will receive official confirmation from the Texas Secretary of State, along with your notary commission certificate.
-This certificate serves as proof that you are authorized to begin performing your duties as a notary public.
-You can expect to receive it either via mail or electronically, depending on how you submitted your application.
+This certificate proves that you are authorized to begin performing your duties as a notary public.
+You can expect to receive it via mail or electronically, depending on how you submit your application.

 At this point, you are fully commissioned and can begin notarizing documents in accordance with Texas law.